Rent and service charges Rent and service charges explained

 Consulting you on long-term agreements and qualifying work

-Legally, we must consult leaseholders and shared owners on qualifying long-term agreements and qualifying work.
-This is sometimes known as a Section 20 consultation.
+Legally, we must consult leaseholders and shared owners on qualifying long-term agreements and qualifying works.
+This is called a Section 20 consultation.